-As depicted in Section 2 ENCLAVE ARCHITECTURE OVERVIEW, an external NIDS must be installed and implemented in front of the premise or border router and must be monitored by the RCERT or a certified CND Service Provider.
-Placing the external NIDS on the exterior-that is, between the premise router and the node router-will enable the RCERT or CND Service Provider to detect attempted attacks that may otherwise be blocked by the premise router or firewall.
-A signature-based, anomaly-based, or rules-based NIDS that has been customized to specific NIPRNet or SIPRNet traffic can alert the RCERT or CND Service Provider of suspected threats at the enclave's gateway.
-The external NIDS can be a JID or any other DISA approved intrusion detection system.
+As depicted in Section 2, Enclave Architecture Overview, an external NIDS must be installed and implemented in front of the premise or border router and must be monitored by the certified CNDSP.
+Placing the external NIDS on the exterior-that is, between the premise router and the node router-will enable the CNDSP to detect attempted attacks that may otherwise be blocked by the premise router or firewall.
+A signature-based, anomaly-based, or rules-based NIDS that has been customized to specific NIPRNet or SIPRNet traffic can alert CND Service Provider of suspected threats at the enclave's gateway.